History of the euro: Slovakia

 Slovakia adopted the euro on 1 January 2009.
-The koruna was part of ERM II from 28 November 2005, requiring that it trade within 15% of an agreed central rate; this rate was changed on 17 March 2007 and again on 28 May 2008.
+The Slovak koruna was part of ERM II from 28 November 2005, requiring that it trade within 15% of an agreed central rate; this rate was changed on 17 March 2007 and again on 28 May 2008.
 The rate of 30.1260 SKK from May 2008 was finally confirmed on 8 July 2008.

 To assist the process of conversion to the euro, on 1 April 2008, the National Bank of Slovakia (NBS) announced their plan for withdrawal of the Slovak koruna notes and coins.
 A few days later, on 5 April 2008, Slovakia officially applied to enter the eurozone.
 On 7 May 2008, the European Commission approved the application and asked member states to endorse the bid during the EU finance ministers' meeting in July 2008.

 Slovakia fulfilled the euro convergence criteria.
 At 2.2%, Slovakia's twelve-month inflation was well below the 3.2% threshold.
 However, for March 2008 annual inflation was 3.6%.
 Fiscal deficit was 2.2% versus the reference value of 3.0%.
 Finally, the government debt ratio was 29.4% of GDP in 2007, well below the maximum ratio of 60.0%.
 Public opinion supported the switch, with 58% in favour and 35% opposed, but 65% worried about the inflationary impacts of the adoption.
 Three months after the adoption of the currency, 83 per cent of Slovaks considered Slovakia's decision to adopt the euro to have been right.

 Publicity for the transition from the koruna to the euro on 1 January 2009 included a "euromobile", with a professional actor driving around the countryside holding impromptu quiz shows about the euro.
 Winners received euro T-shirts, euro conversion calculators, and chocolate euro coins.
 Euro starter kits, available for 500 koruna, were a popular Christmas gift in 2008.
 The coins therein, however, were not valid as legal tender in the eurozone until 1 January 2009, with koruna exchanged through 17 January 2009, though redeemable at the central bank in Bratislava until a date to be determined.
-Anyone using Slovakian euro coins before 1 January could have been fined.
+Anyone using Slovak euro coins before 1 January could have been fined.
 Businesses using the transition to raise prices also were subject to penalty.

-Baltic states
+Estonia

 In 2010, Estonia gained the support of the European Commission, European Central Bank and European Parliament for accession on 1 January 2011, with Estonia adopting the currency on that date and becoming the first nation from the former Soviet Union to do so.

+Latvia

 In 2013, Latvia gained the support of the European Commission, European Central Bank and European Parliament for accession on 1 January 2014, with Latvia adopting the currency on that date.

+Lithuania

 On 23 July 2014 Lithuania became the last Baltic state to gain permission to join the euro, which was adopted on 1 January 2015.